mechmotum/mechmotum.github.io/content/pages/company.rst

 There are forms and documents relevant to companies and organizations in the "MSc forms" and "Internships" sections.
 In particular:

-`Guidelines internship constracts for 3mE students <https://wbmt2.tudelft.nl/ORGANISATIE/formulieren/Internships/3mE_Internship-guidelines-students.pdf>`_
+`Guidelines internship contracts for 3mE students <https://wbmt2.tudelft.nl/ORGANISATIE/formulieren/Internships/3mE_Internship-guidelines-students.pdf>`_
    Guidelines for the student to read when making agreements with a company.
 `Guideline for Internship and/or Graduation aggreements (Companies) <https://wbmt2.tudelft.nl/ORGANISATIE/formulieren/Internships/3mE_Internship-guidelines-external.pdf>`_
    Guidelines for companies to read to understand TU Delft's terms.